tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

 ### Instructor Notes

 * Today’s class will introduce concepts like time value of money, zero-coupon bonds, and net present value.
-Be mindful of pacing as you review these topics; students need to have a thorough understanding of financial concepts and how they are used in order to develop mental frameworks for solving financial use cases.
+Be mindful of pacing as you review these topics; students need to have a thorough understanding of financial concepts and how they are used in order to develop the perspective for solving financial use cases.

 * Remember that students most likely have varying levels of finance experience.
 Therefore, make sure your lectures are clear and thorough for newcomers, while serving as interesting refreshers for veterans as well.